casey-e/Multi-site_LFP/README.md

   ![image](https://user-images.githubusercontent.com/92745842/214615623-34b847dc-175a-4286-8d70-2ec14c660882.png)

-We can further confirm this by calculating the distance to the most likely feeding position at each time and pltting peri-event histograms.
+This is further confirmed calculating the distance to the most likely feeding position at each time and plotting peri-event histograms for each event.

   ![image](https://user-images.githubusercontent.com/92745842/214616139-b01a71a9-b8e4-49bc-ad30-3339d3eb2f00.png)

+While feeding was removed from rest starts, this behavioral dissection is not suffucuent to completelly isolate rest starts.
+For instance, real rest starts are still including short movements like grooming, which should be differentiated through a different method, not included here.